chuey619/pokemon/readme.md

 - I want to be able to choose my actions
 - I want a visual representation of those actions
 - I want to know when I win / lose
+- I can only take one action before the computer takes an action

 INSTRUCTIONS
 - Simply click the action you wish to take